yykk0123/my-magic-tower-/README.md

 - [ ] more monsters and more objects
 - [ ] hero's skill and grading
 ### code
-- [ ] refactor with classes
+- [x] refactor with classes
+- [ ] better structured
 ### interface
 - [x] GUI
 - [ ] pop-up to choose whether fight with monsters and whether open doors
 - [ ] magic tower texture
 ### operation
-- [ ] custom keys
+- [x] custom keys